SpaceyRezum/driver-locations/README.md

   - Still from the root of the foder donwloaded in step 1 paste the steps from [database-seed.txt](./database-seed.txt) in the mongo shell.

 3. Install solution dependencies
-  - Open terminal at root of solution folder and run `npm install`
+  - Exit the mongo shell, and, still at root of solution folder and run `npm install`
   - Then `cd client`, `npm install`

 4. Run the solution